 Thrombolytics are not given to someone who is having a hemorrhagic stroke (a hemorrhagic stroke means there has been bleeding in the brain).
 They could worsen the stroke by causing increased bleeding.

-Alternatives to thrombolytic therapy include interventional therapies done via catheters such as balloon angioplasty (PTCA), with or without stenting, thrombectomy (removing the clot).
+Alternatives to thrombolytic therapy include interventional therapies done via catheters, such as balloon angioplasty (PTCA) with or without stenting, and thrombectomy (removing the clot).

 Minor bleeding from the gums or nose can occur in approximately 25% of people who receive the drug.
 Bleeding into the brain occurs approximately 1% of the time.
 This risk is the same for both stroke and heart attack patients.